Special Events, Classes, Workshops, and Trainings

 - Conference Room 140

-- This is a 6-day training program.
+- All live sessions are a 6-day training program.
 Training hours are from 5 pm to 9 pm on Friday evenings and 8 am to 5 pm on Saturdays and Sundays with 1 hour lunch break to complete 40 hours.
 Due to COVID-19, some sessions are remote only.
 Please see below for the specific training dates and times.

 - $650.00 per person and $450.00 per person for ALS interpreters (includes: language testing and course materials).
 Full payment needs to be completed before the start of the program.